Liveshort/MEP_SNSPD/README.md

 cd ../CBLAS
 make
 ```
 * Five `lib[***].a` files will have appeared in your LAPACK folder, copy those to the empty C/lib folder in the copy of the git repo on your PC.
+Header files should already be included, but if need be, you can copy over your own generated files from the LAPACKE/include and CBLAS/include folders into the C/include_netlib folder.
+Note that the header files have been changed slightly (all references to complex.h have been commented out) due to a conflict of the variable name `I`.
+This should not bother you if you just use the supplied `.h` files.
 ## Running the simulation (Linux)
-* Open a terminal, move into the C folder and run the following command to run a simulation (OpenBLAS or Netlib will be selected automatically):
+* Open a terminal, move into the C folder and run the following command to run a simulation (OpenBLAS or Netlib LAPACK will be selected automatically):
 ```bash
 make all && time make run args="../sim_setup/setup_yang.info ../sim_results/"
 ```